The information in this section is intended for visitors outside the United States.

 Gilead actively supports investigator-sponsored research conducted by third parties on Gilead's marketed products or within therapeutic areas of interest to the company.
 This research can provide valuable information regarding the safety, efficacy, pharmacology, and tolerability of Gilead's products and supplement the comprehensive data generated in registration studies.

-If you are interested in applying for support for investigator-sponsored research, please review the submission process and apply online (this on-line application applies to proposals for U.S.-based projects only).
+If you are interested in applying for support for investigator-sponsored research, please review the submission process and apply online.

 Gilead provides grants primarily in our therapeutic areas of expertise and based on the scientific merit of the proposal.
 The research must be intended to contribute knowledge to the medical community.
 The budget must be reasonable and appropriate for the proposed work.
 In considering applications for support, Gilead will also consider the expertise of the proposed principal investigator and any sub-investigators, including their experience in the relevant therapeutic area, demonstrated ability to successfully conduct clinical trials, and available resources.